-Finds the nearest segment to the point selected on the screen and then splits the segment in 2 or more parts.
+SplitFinds the nearest segment to the pointSegmentselected on the screen and then splits the segment in 2 or more parts.

-At Start Inserts a new point at the screen location before the first point in the curve.

-At End Inserts a new point at the screen location after the last point in the curve.

-Delete Delete (Point) ...
-Point

-To End

-From Start

-Point Finds the nearest point to the screen pick and deletes it.

-To End Finds the nearest point to the screen pick and deletes all points in the curve from that point onwards.

-From Finds the nearest point to the screen pick and deletes all points in the curve
+At Start Inserts a new point at curve. t the screen location b efore the first point in the At End lnserts a new point at curve. t the screen location a fter the last point in the Delete Delete (Point) Point To End From Start Point Finds the nearest point t to the screen pick and deletes it.
+To End Finds the nearest point t curve from that point on • deletes all points in the From Start Finds the nearest point t curve up to that point. to the screen pick and deletes all points in the

-Start up to that point.